What's in the $2 Trillion Senate Coronavirus Bill -3-

 Mortgages

-The bill requires companies that service federally backed mortgages to grant a forbearance of up to 360 days to borrowers who say they have been harmed by the coronavirus outbreak.
-Servicers are prohibited from initiating foreclosure and processing foreclosure-related evictions for 60 days beginning March 18.
-Owners of multifamily properties can request a forbearance of up to 90 days, during which tenants cannot be evicted for nonpayment of rent or other fees.
+The bill requires companies that service federally backed mortgages to grant a forbearance of up to 360 days to borrowers who say they have been harmed by the coronavirus outbreak. ervicers are prohibited from initiatiSng foreclosure and processing foreclosure-related evictions for 60 days beginning March 18.
+Owners of multifamily properties can request a forbearance of up to 90 days, during which tenants cannot be evicted for nonpayment of rent or other fees -- Orla McCaffrey

 Retirement